 - Criticism — Artists know that criticism is not a bad word; it is a tool for improvement.
 They understand that true criticism means helping someone find the best in themselves by giving them feedback.
 They understand that criticism is what helps them to grow.
 They understand, as well, how to give good criticism and feedback to others.
 College students who are able to receive — and use — criticism will gain more from others.
 College students who know how to constructively give feedback to others — positively, specifically, non-judgmentally, will be able to help those around them.

 - Creativity — Art is more than technique, skill, discipline, and hard work.
 Although all of these qualities are required, art is ultimately creative — more than the sum of the parts.
 Students who study the arts begin to understand that there is something greater than they are and that requires that they bring something within themselves to their endeavors.
 It is the ultimate unity of the art form and the soul of the artist that creates the performance or work of art.
 Artists learn to tap that creative energy within themselves.
 They learn to be in touch with themselves in a profound and unique way.

 - Self Investment — Ultimately, artists learn the importance of investing themselves completely in whatever they do.
 They blend the physical act, the mental focus, the emotional and the spiritual into a greater whole.
 Students who experience this totality of themselves will be better able to seek and maintain balance, focus, and ultimately, their dream of the future.

-Help your college student find ways to feed, explore, and reinforce these qualities as he pursues his college education.
+Help your college student find ways to feed, explore, and reinforce these qualities as they pursue their college education.
 Whether it is through the arts or some other medium, in addition to academics, social life and career preparation, encourage your student to prepare themselves for success and fulfillment.